demandchain/galaxy-test_support/README.md

 *Incomplete*
 This is a work in progress, but I am working on a way to configure and customize reports a little.

-### Rspec
-Rspec reports for each error found are split into two halves:
+Reports for each error found are split into two halves:

 * A minimal report half that is always shown
 * A More Info report half that is hidden until the user wants to see it.